 Fridge Brilliance: It was easy to tell which "Kirk" was the fake.
 Martia morphed into a little girl prior to this and wasn't wearing leg irons.
 Kirk still had his on.

 Fantastic Racism: The film really runs with this, which even caused some behind the scenes problems for most of the cast.
 In the film, it provides Character Development for some, especially Kirk.
 He goes from "Let them die" and "I never could forgive them for the death of my boy", to "I was used to hating Klingons" and "Gorkon had to die before I realized how prejudiced I was".
+By the end Kirk realized that while he didn't kill Gorkon, he had an indirect involvement in his murder due to his reputation.
+Gorkon's sincere wish for peace with his last breath moved Kirk to re-evaluate the Klingons as a whole as well as himself.

 Giving Up On Logic: Spock shows the long term character growth version of this trope.
 He hasn't given up on logic at all, but has accepted that it is only the beginning of wisdom, not wisdom in itself.